hipsterjazzbo/pubnub-laravel/README.md

 Here are some things still to do.
 Got some time and a good brain?
 Submit a pull request!

 - [ ] Write some tests.
 Not sure how best to do this, we'd need to mock the Pubnub calls somehow.
+- [ ] You can't work with more than one channel at once; this is a restriction of the base library, but maybe one that could be worked around?
 - [ ] I'm not an expert in this sort of blocking architecture.
 There may be a better way to implement the `subscribe()` method, but I'm not sure what it is at this stage.
 - [ ] Maybe figure out the history and detailedHistory methods.
 - [ ] The `presence()` method doesn't seem to do anything, at least in my brief testing.
 I think it's just borken?
 On that note: